 Consumers should ensure they know who their application was submitted to.
 If the application was submitted to multiple lenders, consumers should enquire about each lender’s offered terms/rate.
 Important note: Multiple credit applications can negatively affect a borrower’s credit score.

-It is also important to understand that dealers are commonly paid a fee by lenders for arranging financing —fees that can vary significantly.
-Consumers need to ensure they are getting the best financing rate and terms possible, not necessarily the rate/terms that provides the dealer with the most lucrative fee.
+It is also important to understand that dealers are commonly paid a fee, often called a reserve, by lenders for arranging financing; these fees can vary significantly.
+Loans with higher interest rates often provide dealers with higher reserves.
+Consumers therefore need to make sure they are getting the best financing rate and terms possible, not necessarily the rate/terms that provides the dealer with the most lucrative fee.

 Credit Applications – Verify the Information’s Accuracy